Jang Keun-suk: Music career

-In February 2015, Jang released his third solo album ‘Monochrome’ to celebrate his fifth anniversary in Japan.
-Monochrome placed third on both the ‘Oricon’ album daily and weekly chart.
+In February 2015, Jang released his third solo album 'Monochrome' to celebrate his fifth anniversary in Japan.
+Monochrome placed third on both the 'Oricon' album daily and weekly chart.
 He also launched the 2015 "Jang Keun Suk The Cri Show 3" around Japan.
 The tour, which began with the Osaka concert on March 14, has completely sold out tickets for the 12 hall concerts in six cities (Osaka, Niigata, Fukuoka, Okayama, Shizuika, Hokkaido) and four arena concerts in two cities (Kobe, Tokyo), for a total of 16 concerts.
 In September 2015, Jang held the "Jang Keun Suk Live in Seoul 2015" concert at the Changchun Stadium in Seoul.
 It was Jang's first solo concert in Korea in three years.
 On October 24 Jang held a concert in Shanghai which was a comeback concert in China since 2013, followed by 4 concerts in Japan in the end of November.

 In August 2016, Jang released a new Japanese single titled "Darling, Darling".
 Jang then kicked off his Asia tour "It's Show Time", performing in Seoul, Japan and China.
 He went on to unveil two more singles, "Endless Summer" and "Dakishimetai" the same year.
 In August 2017, Jang dropped his 4th full-length album Voyage with a total of 14 songs, including three singles released in 2016.
 The album took second place on the Oricon daily and weekly charts, selling over 21,000 copies the first day.

 In March/April 2021, Jang released two new singles entitled "Star" and "Emotion" under EMI Records.
 On the March 23, 2022, Jang released a teaser video for the title track 'Running Through Time' of his new Japanese album 'Blooming'.
 On August 11, 2022, Jang released the second teaser video for his new title track 'Beautiful', which will be released on August 31.

 In the media

-Jang has been referred to as the "Prince of Asia" due to his overwhelming popularity in the region, particularly China and Japan.
-In 2012, Jang became the first Hallyu star to be featured on a Japanese stamp.
-In 2013, his followers on Chinese networking social site Weibo surpassed 10 million, the greatest number of followers on Weibo for a Korean celebrity.
+Jang is a self-styled "Prince of Asia", stating in February 2023: "I gave that title myself.
+I began spreading it.
+I told everyone, "I'm 'Prince of Asia".
+He has enjoyed overwhelming popularity in the region, particularly China and Japan.
+In 2012, he became the first Hallyu star to be featured on a Japanese stamp.
+In 2013, his followers on Chinese networking social site Weibo surpassed 10 million, the greatest number of followers on Weibo for a Korean celebrity at the time.

 Personal life

+Military service

 Jang started his mandatory military service on July 16, 2018.
 He served as a social office worker following his diagnosis of bipolar disorder in 2011, which classified him as ineligible for active duty in the military.

 He served at Seoul Metropolitan Fire and Disaster Headquarters and completed his military service on May 29, 2020.